dhanushkumar2408/Customer-Churn-Analysis-Python-PowerBI/README.md

    - **Pairplots**:
      - Visualizations such as pairplots indicate clear separation between customers who churned and those who didn't, based on tenure and monthly charges.
 Blue points represent non-churners and orange points represent churners, highlighting that short-tenured, high-paying customers are more likely to churn.

-6. **Predictive Model Development (Planned)**:
-   - The insights from this analysis will likely inform a predictive model aimed at forecasting churn.
-By identifying high-risk customer segments (e.g., those with high monthly charges, short tenures, or who use electronic checks), the company can develop proactive measures to retain these customers.
-   - Metrics such as **accuracy, precision, and recall** will be key in evaluating the effectiveness of the churn prediction model.
-These insights will enable the company to focus retention efforts where they are most needed, improving customer lifetime value.

 #### **Recommended Actions**:
 1. **Target High-Risk Segments**: